Texas A&M University Corps of Cadets

 The Texas A&M University Corps of Cadets (often The Corps of Cadets, or simply the Corps) is a student military organization at Texas A&M University.
 Established with the university in 1876, it is the oldest student organization on campus.

 Students who elect to join the Corps must participate in mandatory Reserve Officer Training Corps (ROTC) courses and training for the first three semesters, but they are optional after that.
 All cadets are required to attend leadership classes in the School of Military Science coordinated by the Commandant's Office.
-Approximately 45 percent of the members of the Cadet Corps continue with the ROTC curriculum, contract with the military, and receive commissions as officers in the United States armed forces upon graduation.
+Approximately 40% of the members of the Cadet Corps continue with the ROTC curriculum, contract with the military, and receive commissions as officers in the United States armed forces upon graduation.
 Juniors and seniors who do not have military contracts to receive commissions but wish to remain members of the Cadet Corps are classified as "Drill & Ceremonies" (D&C) cadets.
 As established under federal law, Texas A&M is one of six U.S. colleges classified as senior military colleges and is the largest.